Click Malware Scanner in the main menu of Imunify360 user interface to get to the Malware Scanner page.

 2. Click Start.

-At the right top corner Malware Scanner status is displayed:
+At the top right corner Malware Scanner progress and status are displayed:

 After Malware Scanner stops on-demand scanning you will see the results in the table below with the following information: